vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 ### MsgDeleteBucket

-Used to delete bucket.
+Used to delete an existing bucket.
 It is important to note that you cannot delete a non-empty bucket.

 ```protobuf
 message MsgDeleteBucket {